Hhbecker/CoogleEngine/README.md

 * if there is punctuation next to a word it doesn't recognize just the word (there is not partial word matching)
 * empty documents might crash trainHashmap()

+### Highlights
+This was really my first big C project so there were a lot of C nuances that I had to learn along the way especially in the I/O department.
+I Thought working with double pointers was really cool and I enjoyed creating the hashmap of lists of lists.

 ### Testing Instructions
 To test clone the repo and `cd` into the SRC directory.
 Run `make` and then `./search` and folllow the prompts.
 The output file will be called search_scores.txt.